valeriast/finances/README.md

 # Finance App

-The purpose of this app is to help people register their incomes and outcomes.
+The purpose of this app is to help users to register their incomes and outcomes.
 - The user should be able to register an income or outcome
-- The register should be listed in the home screen
+- The activity should be listed in the home screen
 - The totals for income, outcome and balance should be displayed on the home screen
 - The user should be able to change the date to see old movements
-- The user should be able to delete a activity
+- The user should be able to delete an activity
 - The user should have acces to a profile screen
 - The user should be able to login and logoff and also keep the login active after closing the app